smroccuzzo/UltraCold/README.md

 ## Prerequisites and platforms

-UltraCold is built on top of Intel's Math Kernel Library, and relies upon [arpack-ng](https://github.com/opencollab/arpack-ng) for the solution of Bogolyubov equations.
+UltraCold is built on top of Intel's Math Kernel Library, and relies upon [arpack-ng](https://github.com/opencollab/arpack-ng) (which is provided as a bundled package) for the solution of Bogolyubov equations.
 Hence, in order to use UltraCold, you first need to download and install a distribution of Intel's software.

-Right now, it has been only tested with Intel oneAPI, although it should also work with previous versions of Intel Parallel Studio.
-The Intel oneAPI package can be downloaded for free from [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html).
+Right now, the package has been only tested with Intel oneAPI, although it should also work with previous versions of Intel Parallel Studio.
+The Intel oneAPI package can be downloaded **for free** from [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html).
 In particular, UltraCold relies on the
 [Intel oneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html)